enoumanah/project-based-learning-html-css/README.md

 # Project-Based Learning: HTML-CSS-JS

-This repo contains multiple mini-projects to learn and practice HTML and CSS through building
+This repo contains multiple mini-projects to learn and practice HTML, CSS and Javascript through building

 ## Projects